Thai Wax Apple

 Applications

-Thai wax apples are best suited for both raw and cooked applications but are most commonly consumed fresh, out of hand with the core removed.
-When consumed raw, they can be served with salt or sugar for added flavor or sliced and added to salads.
-They can also be sautéed, boiled, and preserved for sauces, or used as a topping that can be served over ice cream, pancakes, and French toast.
-Thai wax apples pair well with onions, garlic, chilies, mint, lemon, fennel, sharp cheeses, and greens such as romaine and spinach.
-Thai wax apples will keep for a couple of days when stored in a cool, dry, and well-ventilated place.
+Thai Wax apples are suitable for both raw and cooked applications but they are most commonly enjoyed fresh, with the core and seeds removed, as the seeds may be unhealthy to consume.
+When eaten raw, they can be served with salt or sugar for added flavor or sliced up for salads, fruit bowls, and mixed drinks.
+These fruits are frequently sautéed or preserved for sauces and jams, or used as a topping for ice cream, pancakes, and French toast.
+They’re often stewed with traditional apples to create a medley that can be turned into applesauce or syrup for cocktails.
+Thai Wax apples are used in a Southeast Asian dish called rojak, a mix of pineapples, unripe mangoes, jicama, cucumber, prawn paste, and a spicy dressing of ground chili, peanuts, and palm sugar.
+They may be hollowed out into a cup-like shape that can be filled rice and meat and topped with a tomato and minced garlic sauce.
+Thai Wax apples pair well with onions, garlic, chilies, mint, lemon, fennel, cinnamon, sharp cheeses, and greens such as romaine and spinach.
+They will keep for a couple of days when stored in a cool, dry, and well-ventilated place or longer when refrigerated.

 Ethnic/Cultural Info